The short and steep hike to Delicate Arch is a must-do if you’re visiting Arches National Park just north of Moab, Utah.

 - Note – there is one caveat that must be mentioned for this hike – no matter what time you go, expect crowds and endless amounts of people wanting their picture made underneath the arch.
 If you must have your picture taken under the arch, do so swiftly and let others have their turn.
 We saw one person have a least 10 pictures made over three to four trips under the arch, taking about five minutes each time.
 If you’re looking for solitude…avoid this hike altogether or make your trip just after sunrise.

 - Also, don’t underestimate the difficulty…it is a short hike, but there will be no shade and you will need at least 2 liters of water per person due to the level of exertion and heat.
 This does not have to be a difficult hike if you come prepared.

 The trailhead is very easy to find…head 11.8 miles into the park (from the turn off US Highway 191) and turn right onto Delicate Arch Road.
 The trailhead will be on your left after 1.2 miles.

 The hike begins on the eastern end of the parking lot (just right of the pit toilets) and heads past the Wolfe Ranch which was established in 1898 and vacated about 20 years later (although it would be occupied by other residents until it was placed on the National Register of Historic Places in 1975).

 Once you climb back through the sandy section, head along a rock ledge with somewhat steep drop-offs to the left.
-Don’t worry if you have a sever fear of heights…the trail is at least three feet wide and you have a nice rock wall to balance against on your right side.
+Don’t worry if you have a severe fear of heights…the trail is at least three feet wide and you have a nice rock wall to balance against on your right side.
 After an easy 200 yard climb up the rock ledge, you arrive at Delicate Arch.
-Stay a while and admire the amazing 52 foot arch that has been made famous by its depiction on the Utah state license plates!
+Stay awhile and admire the amazing 52-foot arch that has been made famous by its depiction on the Utah state license plates!